er-akashgarg/SmsRetriverClient_API/README.md

-# SmsRetriverClient_API
+# SmsRetrieverClient-API
-  SMS Retriver Client API for SMS in android device.
+  SMS Retriever Client API for SMS in android device.